HTTP-RPC/Kilo/README.md

 Schema types are enums that implement the `SchemaElement` interface.
 They are associated with table and column names using the `Table` and `Column` annotations, respectively.
 In the example above, the `ID` constant has been statically imported to reduce verbosity.

 Insert, update, and delete operations are also supported.
-See the [catalog service](https://github.com/HTTP-RPC/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test/CatalogService.java) service example for more information.
+See the [catalog service](https://github.com/HTTP-RPC/Kilo/tree/master/kilo-test/src/main/java/org/httprpc/kilo/test/CatalogService.java) example for more information.

 ## ElementAdapter
 The `ElementAdapter` class provides access to the contents of an XML DOM `Element` via the `Map` interface.
 For example, the following markup might be used to represent the status of a bank account: